darlingoscanoa/CarCareSolutionsKB/data_cleaning.md

 # Key Data Cleaning Techniques

 ## 1. Handling Missing Data
+Handling missing data is crucial in data analysis and machine learning.
+Missing values can lead to biased results, reduced statistical power, and incorrect conclusions.
+It's essential to address this issue as ignoring it can significantly impact the accuracy of your models.
+While handling missing data can be time-consuming, it's a necessary step that can prevent costly errors in decision-making processes based on the analysis results.

 Although the Iris dataset is clean, let's simulate some missing data to demonstrate cleaning techniques:

+## a) Identifying Missing Data
+Identifying missing data is the first step in handling it.
+This process involves checking for null or NaN values in your dataset.
+Visualizing missing data can help you understand the pattern of missingness, which can inform your strategy for dealing with it.

 ```
 # Introduce some missing values